amit08255/100DaysOfFrontend/README.md

 ## Day 5

 Studied responsive CSS designing.
 How a layout fits to different screen sizes.
 Studied about viewport and standard screen sizes.
 No coding today, just studied the basics about responsive CSS designing.

+## Day 6

+Studied and practice on media queries.
+Designed simple responsive webpage with responsive video adaptable to mobile and desktop screen.
+Studied about media queries print and how to hide element when you dont want them to be shown in print.